0xumarkhatab/0xumarkhatab-audits/README.md

 Umar Khatab is a Web3 Whitehat.

-He has worked in the blockchain space for more than 3 years as of now.
+He has worked in the blockchain space for more than 3 years.

-After building multiple protocols, he is now focusing more on Securing the Web3 ecosystem.
+After building multiple protocols, his current focus is to Secure the Web3 ecosystem.

-If you are planning to launch your protocol in secure way , [Book an Audit](https://twitter.com/0xumarkhatab)
+If you are planning to launch your Protocol with a solid Audit, [Book an Security Review](https://twitter.com/0xumarkhatab)

 ## Reports